Language Development in Toddlers

 During the toddler and early preschool stage, children are learning language by leaps and bounds.
 By now, your child should be able to put two (or more) words together in phrases or sentences.
 She may leave out some of the connectors and focus on the nouns and verbs, but if you fill in the blanks, she'll start to learn the little words too.

-- Listen to your child's "mistakes".
+Listen to your child's "mistakes".
 Children learn language by using rules they deduce for themselves.
 Although your toddler's guidelines may lead to faulty phrases, they'll give you insight into how she's learning.
+For example:

 Don't worry about these mistakes.
 Your child will polish up her language herself if she's surrounded by good models.